 WebMD outlines that heavy drinking for a man is defined by four or more drinks daily, or an average of 14 weekly.
 For a woman, the range is three or more drinks daily, or about seven weekly.
 These and other guidelines referenced above help to identify AUD.
 If someone continues to take medication after a physical or mental health problem is resolved, or combines prescription drugs with alcohol for a desired effect, these are just two key indicators of SUD.

-Other Factors of Someone Who Is High-Functioning
+Other Factors of Someone with High-Functioning Addiction

 Notably, people who are high-functioning appear to be in control most of the time.
 However, experts say eventually, they might put themselves and others at risk through behaviors such as: